oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 The arena is large block that we allocate in the beginning i.e. the whole heap.
-The size of this is limited since we will not be able to handle larger blocks than 64 Ki bytes (we only have a 16 bit size eld).
+The size of this is limited since we will not be able to handle larger blocks than 64 Ki bytes (we only have a 16 bit size field).
 The size of the heap will thus be rather small to start with but we will be able to change this later.